OUR GOAL IS TO PROVIDE A FAIR AND

 Today, the Developer is long gone, and local real estate agents cannot afford to list and show all the available land because there is no profit in it for them.
 The only people actually advertising Lots for sale in California Pines are professionals who specialize in buying up raw land cheaply and then advertising the land at inflated prices with "easy financing" deals in place that don't even require a credit check.
 The deal usually ends with the buyer defaulting as soon as the buyer realizes they've paid too much or its more expensive than they thought to actually build on.
 In this case, the land goes back to the seller, who keeps the deposit and any payments made to date, then puts the land back on the market via their website to sell to the next uninformed buyer.

 This activity does not help the average property owner who just wants to sell the few lots they own and no longer need.
 Some property owners have turned to selling their homes on eBay and Craig's List, with some success.
 However, we would like to see one location that can be pointed to for available properties in California Pines in hope of encouraging an informed buyer to acquire the land and join our community with open eyes and realistic expectations.
-That is why we developed this site.
+That is the main reason we developed this site.

 LOOKING TO BUILD A RETREAT OR A YEAR-ROUND HOME?Great!
 We hear all the time that people want to buy raw land so they can design and build their own home, and we applaud that idea.
-Several of us who live here have done just that, and it can be very rewarding.
+Several of us have done just that, and it can be very rewarding.
 There is certainly an abundance of raw land to work with, but before you go that route, you should understand what you are in for.

 For instance, did you know that you could easily spend $50,000 drilling a well and never find water?
 Even if you do find water, you still need to pay for an electrical hookup, septic system design and installation, and then there is the cost of building design, permitting and construction, not to mention actually buying the land!